web-platform-tests/wpt.fyi/docs/ui.md

 ## UI Principles

-- The dashboard should not surface any overall metrics that compare complete runs of different browsers against each other.
+- The dashboard should not surface any overall metrics that compare aligned runs of different browsers against each other.
 - Clean, uncluttered design.

 ### More specifically